1st Lt. Emmett Francis Gibson

 While in the hospital, Emmett met Lt.
 Richard

 On December 31, 1941, the patients were informed that the Japanese had agreed to allow a ship to leave Manila with the wounded.
 Emmett and other patients were moved to the docks to be put on the S.S.
 Mactan.
 The ship was only about 2000 tons and was infested with copra beetles, red ants, and cockroaches.
 The patients were placed on mattresses on the deck of the ship because there was no room for them below deck.

-its way through the harbor to avoid mines.
+zig-zagged its way through the harbor to avoid

-of Corregidor loomed out of the darkness they
+when the silhouette of Corregidor loomed out of

 After being hospitalized in Australia, Emmett returned to the United States, in June 1942, and was sent to Ft.
 Dix, New Jersey, for further medical treatment.
 Emmett was somewhat of a celebrity and spoke to the families of the men of the 192nd Tank Battalion in both Maywood and Janesville.
 Emmett did not consider himself a hero and often spoke of the men, who were now Prisoners of War, as the true war heroes.